lucasmiranda42/digital_home/content/en/about.md

 ---

 My name is Lucas Miranda.
 I was born and raised in [Buenos Aires, Argentina](https://www.youtube.com/watch?v=Pb9Hv9lw5Tw), where I studied molecular biology and bioinformatics at the [University of Buenos Aires](https://www.uba.ar/).
 I recently completed my doctorate at the [Technical University of Munich](https://www.tum.de/en/), directed by Bertram Müller-Myhsok at the [Max Planck Institute of Psychiatry](https://www.psych.mpg.de/1495975/mueller_myhsok).
+If you're interested, you can read my thesis [here](https://mediatum.ub.tum.de/?id=1713444).

 Since June 2023, I work as a postdoctoral researcher at the [Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/en) in Munich, Germany, as part of the [Machine Learning and Systems Biology research group](https://www.biochem.mpg.de/borgwardt).
 My current research focuses on representation learning of biological and medical data, with a particular interest in clinical proteomics and medical time series, including electronic health records and intensive care unit trajectories.